MatAtBread/nodent/README.md

 			}
 		}.bind(this) ;
 	}

 This is just a normal JS function, that you can call like:

 	myFunc(args)(function(success){...}, function(except){...}) ;

-There's no useful "return" as such (although it is reasonable and easy to implement async cancellation by returning an object that can be invoked to cancel the async operation).
+There's no useful synchronous "return" as such (although it is reasonable and easy to implement async cancellation by returning an object that can be invoked to cancel the async operation).
 The result of executing "doSomething" is passed back into "success" in the example above, unless an exception is thrown, in which case it ends up in the "except" parameter.
 Note that although this is designed for asynchronous callbacks, transforming the source doesn't ensure